Adalab/f-online-life-calendar-wczarnomysy/README.md

-# Mood Calendar App
+# Mood Calendar

 _It is a Single Page Application created with React.
-Mood Callendar App is used for setting a daily mood status.
+Mood Calendar is used for setting a daily mood status.
 We start by filling a form, which includes selecting a date and if it was a good or bad day.
-In case of a good day we can also add a positive comment and after selecting 'Save'a happy face icon appears on the calendar.
-In case of the bad day a sad face icon appers on the calendar.
-All the information: date, mood status and comment after selecting 'Save' is stored in the local storage, so we do not lose it in case of any electricity problems._
+In case of the good day we can also add a positive comment and after selecting 'Save' a happy face icon appears in the calendar.
+In case of the bad day after selecting 'Save' a sad face icon appears in the calendar.
+All the information: date, mood status and comment, is stored in the local storage, so we do not lose it in case of any electrical problems._

 ## Project Structure 📄